stellar/stellar-protocol/cap-template.md

 Author: <list of authors' names and optionally, email addresses>
 Status: Draft
 Created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
+Discussion: <link to where discussion for this CAP is taking place>
 ```

 ## Simple Summary